3 Ways To Incorporate Beer Into Your Workout

 The latest workout trend is using your body weight or other things around you to create a workout, so you’re not tied to a gym.
 Let’s take this and apply it to beer.
 This workout does not require you to actually drink beer, but to use it in your workout.

-[Please note this in no way constitutes sound medical or workout advice and should not be used as a substitute for the advice of your doctor or workout professional]
+Disclaimer: This article in no way constitutes sound medical or workout advice and should not be used as a substitute for the advice of your doctor, exercise therapist or personal trainer

 - bicep curls